Ladder determinantal varieties and their symbolic blowups

-We remark that Schubert determinantal ideals were already known to be $F$-pure in positive characteristic by work of Brion and Kumar \cite{Brion_Kumar_Book}.
+When $L=X$ the above result had already been proved by Seccia \cite{seccia2022knutson}.
+In the case $L=X$ we also prove that any ideal of fixed-size minors of a top-left or bottom-right corner submatrix of $X$ is Knutson associated to $f$ (\autoref{p:msk}).
+As a consequence any sum of these ideals is Knutson associated to $f$ and their natural minimal generators form a Gr\"obner basis with respect to antidiagonal term orders.
+If, besides the operation of taking sums, we also allow the one of taking intersections, all the resulting ideals still admit a squarefree initial ideal with respect to an antidiagonal term order and, in positive characteristic, define $F$-pure rings.
+Some classes of ideals that can be obtained this way and for which we obtain the latter consequences are Schubert determinantal ideals and, more generally, alternating sign matrix ideals as they are sums of ideals of minors of top-left corner submatrices of $X$ (see \autoref{c:msk}).
+We remark that the fact that Schubert determinantal varieties are $F$-pure in positive characteristic has been known since the work of Brion and Kumar \cite{Brion_Kumar_Book}, and they are in fact strongly $F$-regular as already pointed out before.
 The fact that the natural minimal generators of Schubert determinantal ideals form a Gr\"obner basis with respect to antidiagonal term orders was also known by work of Knutson and Miller \cite{knutson2005grobner}.
-Moreover, a proof by induction on the Bruhat order, and so different from the one given here, of the fact that Schubert determinantal ideals are Knutson associated to $f$ was already sketched in \cite{knutson2009frobenius}.
+Moreover, a proof by induction on the Bruhat order, and so different from the one given here, of the fact that Schubert determinantal ideals are Knutson associated to $f$ was already sketched by Knutson \cite{knutson2009frobenius}.
 Klein and Weigandt \cite{klein2021bumpless} showed that alternating sign matrix ideals have radical initial ideals with respect to antidiagonal term orders and hence they are radical themselves.